open-gluck/.github/profile/README.md

 ## FAQ

+### Any creative use of OpenGlück?

+Sure, what about these ideas:
+- create a plug-in that turn on your smart lights when you're low at night;
+- upload all your readings to a Google sheet and make a plug-in that send you weekly reports about how you're doing;
+- most of us with a CGM have alerts when they experience a low or high, but what about alerts when back in the normal range? turns out we have a [plugin, `opengluck-webhooks-apns`](https://github.com/open-gluck/opengluck-webhook-apns) that does exactly that;
+- and, this list is not over!

 ### Why do you require enrolling on the Apple Developer Program for full widget/complication functionnality?

 Because it's the only way that truly works.